-Since 1975 and for over 30 years in the Diocese of Maine, EfM has offered an opportunity to discover how to respond to our call to Christian service.
-Graduates come to understand that serving God happens everywhere – not just in a worship setting.
+Since 1975 and for over 30 years in the Diocese of Maine, Education for Ministry has offered an opportunity to discover how to respond to our call to Christian service.
+Graduates come to understand that serving God happens everywhere—not just in a worship setting.
 In coming to terms with the notion that everything we do has potential for manifesting the love of Christ, we discover that our ministry is within reach wherever we are.

 The Alcyon Center is a non-denominational center for “cultivating contemplative action for the sake of the world.”
-Their offerings include:
+Offerings include:

 • Personal Retreats